steveyoungqa/acemec/README.md

 The easiest way to install Maven correctly is to use Homebrew.
 Open a Terminal and paste this command to install Homebrew:
 **/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"**
+Press Return to continue and enter your password if prompted

 Install Maven with these two commands in Terminal:
 **brew doctor**